pablo33/PHotodeliver/README.md

 - Replace actual image metadata with a date found in the path.
 - Rename image files acordingly to it's date metadata.
 (YYYYMMDD_hhmmss filename.jpg)
 - Automatically group a buch of images a into a month and/or day-event structure.
+- Process every image and set it into a destination.

 Dependencies:
 needs at least ubuntu 14.04